H4HWV2011/msjarvis-public-docs/thesis/thesis.md

 The WOAH neurobiological brain is provided by the `ms-jarvis-woah.service` unit, which runs a uvicorn-backed application under systemd.
 This live service integrates with the Coordinator to supply weighted optimization and scoring signals as described in the thesis, while more granular constitutional and guard status endpoints are planned as future extensions layered on top of the existing `/health` reporting.

-## 6.7 38 Operational Evaluation
+## 6.6 39-operational-evaluation.md

-# 38. Operational Evaluation of Ms. Jarvis
+# 39. Operational Evaluation of Ms. Jarvis

 This chapter outlines how the system’s behavior is evaluated during real operation.
 It focuses on measurable indicators, case-based studies, and links between observed outcomes and the architectural layers described in earlier parts.